Privacy Scan

 The Privacy Scan (formerly known as Privacy Review) is a tool developed at the Geosciences Faculty designed to facilitate the process of evaluating and documenting a project’s GDPR compliance.

-• GDPR Art.
+- GDPR Art.
 35: Data protection impact assessment.
-The privacy scan allows controllers to assess and document if a DPIA is necessary, or documents the reasons that support controller’s decision that a DPIA is not necessary.
-The privacy scan identifies when a project, due to the scope and nature of collected data, can potentially carry a “high risk to the rights and freedoms of individuals”.
-When that is the case, the privacy scan becomes a Data Protection Impact Assessment (DPIA), which in turns ensures sufficient support is provided (by the faculty privacy officer and any other relevant stakeholders, like information security officers, as necessary) with the goal of ensuring any and all potential high risk are properly addressed and resolved.
+The privacy scan is a scalable tool that identifies when a project, due to the scope and nature of collected data, can potentially carry a “high risk to the rights and freedoms of individuals”.
+When that is the case, the privacy scan then behaves as a Data Protection Impact Assessment (DPIA), which in turns ensures sufficient support is provided (by the faculty privacy officer and any other relevant stakeholders, like information security officers, as necessary) with the goal of ensuring any and all potential high risk are properly addressed and resolved.

-All projects that process personal data need to undergo a Privacy Scan.
-Remember that personal data is any information relating to an identified or identifiable natural person – what is considered personal data, and what is considered anonymous data according to the GDPR is explained in more detail here
+All projects at the faculty that process personal data need to undergo a Privacy Scan.
+Remember that personal data is any information relating to an identified or identifiable natural person – what is considered personal data, and what is considered anonymous data according to the GDPR is explained in more detail here.

 The privacy scan of a project needs to be started at the same time the project is being designed.
 Projects do not always implement Data Protection by Design and by Default (DPbDD) from the start.
 That is why it is important to start working on the privacy scan at the same time the project is being developed – when the project’s goals and data collection methods are still being developed.
 Once you know you will be working with personal data, you should familiarize yourself with the privacy scan protocol and its requirements.
 Having an understanding of what needs to be done to ensure your project complies with data protection requirements can have a positive impact in your research.